Haiti: Personal income

 Haiti suffers from a shortage of skilled labor, widespread unemployment, and underemployment.
 Most Haitians in the labor force have informal jobs.
 Three-quarters of the population lives on US$2 or less per day.
 Remittances from Haitians living abroad are the primary source of foreign exchange, equaling one-fifth (20%) of GDP and more than five times the earnings from exports as of 2012.
 In 2004, 80% or more of college graduates from Haiti were living abroad.

 Occasionally, families who are unable to care for children may send them to live with a wealthier family as a restavek, or house servant.
 In return the family are supposed to ensure that the child is educated and provided with food and shelter; however, the system is open to abuse and has proved controversial, with some likening it to child slavery.

 Real estate

 In rural areas, people often live in wooden huts with corrugated iron roofs.
 Outhouses are located in back of the huts.
-In Port-au-Prince, colorful shantytowns surround the central city and go up the mountainsides.
+In Port-au-Prince, shantytowns surround the central city and go up the mountainsides.
 The middle and upper classes live in suburbs, or in the central part of the bigger cities in apartments, where there is urban planning.
 Many of the houses they live in are like miniature fortresses, located behind walls embedded with metal spikes, barbed wire, broken glass, and sometimes all three.
 The houses have backup generators, because the electrical grid is unreliable.
 Some even have rooftop reservoirs for water.